dsml-lab/AnaToM/README.md

 # AnaToM

 ## Citation
+If you find our framework useful, please cite our work.
 ```
 @inproceedings{suzuki2025AnaToM,
     title = "AnaToM: A Dataset Generation Framework for Evaluating Theory of Mind Reasoning toward the Anatomy of Difficulty through Structurally Controlled Story Generation",